o3de/o3de.org/content/docs/user-guide/interactivity/input/using-player-input.md

 ## Testing player input

-After you use either Script Canvas or Lua to connect to an Input Handler for the Input Event in your `.inputbindings` file, you can test player input in **O3DE Editor**.
+After you use either Script Canvas or Lua to connect the input event in your `.inputbindings` file to an input handler, you can test player input in **O3DE Editor**.

-1. In the viewport or **Entity Outliner**, select your entity.
+1. In O3DE Editor, select the entity with the Input and scripting components in the viewport or **Entity Outliner**.

     {{< note >}}
 In this example, the entity must have a component that enables visibility in the game, such as the [Mesh component](/docs/user-guide/components/reference/atom/mesh), the [White Box component](/docs/user-guide/components/reference/shape/white-box), or one of the [Shape components](/docs/user-guide/components/reference/shape).